costajob/app-servers/README.md

 ```

 ##### Considerations
-I know Java is pretty fast nowaday: many optimizations have been done to the JVM and many corporates have invested too much in Java to leave it behind.
+I know Java is pretty fast nowadays: many optimizations have been done to the JVM and many corporates have invested too much in Java to leave it behind.
 Said that its performance are worst than GO, Node.js and Elixir and just a tad better than Roda (but far more consistent as well).

 ## Conclusions